 Impulse shopping can happen for a variety of reasons, many of which are entirely harmless.
 First, impulse shopping can be a result of poor planning.
 You head to the grocery store without a list and end up impulsively picking up all of your favorite foods.

-In other cases, impulsive shopping sprees can be a way of deadline with other emotions.
+In other cases, impulsive shopping sprees can be a way of dealing with other emotions.
 People often engage in shopping to deal with (or, more accurately, avoid) other emotions they might be feeling.
-You have a bad day at work, and cope with your feelings by ordering a few things from Amazon.
+You have a bad day at work and cope with your feelings by ordering a few things from Amazon.